Housing Finance is a broad topic, the idea of which can differ across continents, regions &...

 Business Takeovers may be broadly classified into three kinds:

 (i) Friendly Takeover: Friendly takeover is with the consent taken by the company.
-In a friendly business takeover, there is an agreement between the management of two companies through negotiations and the takeover bid may be with the consent of majority or all shareholders of the target company.
+In a friendly business takeover, there is an agreement between the management of two companies through negotiations and the takeover bid maybe with the consent of majority or all shareholders of the target company.
 This kind of takeover is done through negotiations between two groups.
-Therefore, it is also called negotiated takeover.
+Therefore, it is also called a negotiated takeover.

 (ii) Hostile Takeover: It is a kind of business takeover where an acquirer company doesn’t offer Target Company proposal to acquire its undertaking but silently and unilaterally takes pains to gain control against the wishes of existing management.